 Daytona State's Quanta-Honors College is a learning community that offers an alternative to regular college classes for highly motivated students who value academic achievement and want the competitive advantage that an Honors degree gives.

 Honors College students take all their general education courses in learning community clusters.
 (Major-specific courses may still be taken outside the Quanta Honors College program.)
 Each cluster is made up of three courses that are integrated around a theme.
-For example, fall semester 2015 will focus on issues of race and ethnicity in the United States, and spring semester will deal with the interaction of religion and politics in India, China and the Middle East.
+For example, the fall semester focuses on issues of race and ethnicity in the United States, and spring semester deals with the interaction of religion and politics in India, Europe and the Middle East.

 The classes are challenging, but extensive support is available to ensure that students do well.
 Students work in small groups and will have plenty of time to discuss, explore new ideas and apply these ideas to real-world problems.